Best Hotels in Paris: Le Marais, Saint-Germain & The Right Bank (2026)

 Price: €500–4,000/night | Location: 239 Rue Saint-Honoré, 1st

-Hôtel Costes (1995, designed by Jacques Garcia — the most theatrical hotel designer in Paris) is the most photographed hotel in Paris — the extraordinary Napoleon III courtyard (the extraordinary outdoor terrace restaurant surrounded by arcaded colonnades, the extraordinary red velvet chairs, the extraordinary Hôtel Costes music series — the Hôtel Costes compilation CDs are among the most successful hotel music albums in the world, defined the “boutique hotel music” genre), and the extraordinary subterranean pool (the darkest, most atmospheric hotel pool in Paris).
+Hôtel Costes (1995, designed by Jacques Garcia, the most theatrical hotel designer in Paris) is the most photographed hotel in the city.
+Its Napoleon III courtyard holds an outdoor terrace restaurant surrounded by arcaded colonnades and red velvet chairs, and its music series became a phenomenon of its own — the Hôtel Costes compilation CDs rank among the most successful hotel music albums in the world and defined the “boutique hotel music” genre.
+Downstairs, the subterranean pool is the darkest and moodiest in Paris.

 Arrondissement Quick Guide